wp-plugins/folders/readme.txt

 Step 4: Either bulk edit or individually add your pages and posts into your new folders to complete your better organised pages and posts list.

+NOTE: Media must be added to folders individually from within the Media browser (List View).
+A bulk edit option will be added in a future version of Folders.

 == Changelog ==

+= 1.2.0 =
+- Added support for media (attachments)

 = 1.1.0 =
 - Added support for custom post types